 Any great business knows that the long-term success of any company is heavily dependent on worker quality and worker loyalty.
-As hard as it is to measure the true value of quality workers, we all know that who you hire is very important.
-The economic value of workers is staggering: they not only influence the hard numbers in terms of a company’s profit - but also things that are hard to quantify like customer relations and customer satisfaction.
+As hard as it is to measure the full value of quality workers, we all know that whom you hire is very important.
+The economic cost of workers is staggering: they influence not only the hard numbers regarding a company’s profit - but also things that are hard to quantify like customer relations and customer satisfaction.

-So what’s the trick to finding and inspiring a loyal employee that gives 150% into their work instead of an employee that simply works for a paycheck?
-Loyalty is largely influenced by individual attention and flexibility, so here are five techniques that can help influence employee loyalty:
+So what’s the trick to finding and inspiring a loyal employee that gives 150% into their work instead of an employee that works for a paycheck?
+Individual attention and flexibility largely influence loyalty, so here are five techniques that can help affect employee loyalty: